jonataspulz/rest_api_client/README.md

  v0.2.0 Hackathon version:
  It groups the sales by the address state and try to predict the next month sales using Vector Autoregression

+ v0.2.1 Fix bugs and improve output data
+   - Fix bug when indexing the sales quantity for the VAR;
+   - Improves program output, linking each product option and its predicted sales.